Best Of17 min read

 Is shared hosting actually okay for ecommerce?

-For new and small stores, yes — and I'd push back on anyone who says otherwise as a blanket rule.
-Shared hosting in 2026 is significantly better than it was even five years ago.
+For new and small stores, absolutely — and I'd push back on anyone who blankets says it isn't.
+Shared hosting in 2026 is significantly better than even five years ago.
 NVMe SSD, LiteSpeed, and HTTP/3 support are now available at budget price points.
 The real ceiling is RAM and CPU allocation.
-You'll outgrow shared hosting as your store scales, but it's a perfectly valid starting point that a lot of successful stores launched on.
+You'll outgrow shared hosting eventually, but it's a perfectly valid starting point that a lot of successful stores launched on.

 Do I need a dedicated IP for ecommerce?

 Not strictly, no. Shared IP hosting is fine for most stores — SSL certificates haven't required a dedicated IP since SNI became standard.
-A dedicated IP can matter for certain older payment processors and marginally helps email deliverability if you're sending transactional emails from the same server.
+A dedicated IP can help with certain older payment processors and slightly improves email deliverability if you're sending transactional emails from the same server.
 InMotion and Namecheap's Stellar Business plan both include dedicated IPs at low price points if you do need one.

 What about PCI compliance — does my host handle it for me?

 Short answer: no, but they help.
 Your host provides the infrastructure layer — SSL, server-side security patches, firewall configuration.
 The payment integration, form handling, and data storage practices are on you.
-The practical move for small stores is using hosted payment gateways like Stripe or PayPal Checkout, which offloads the heavy PCI compliance burden to those providers.
+For small stores, the practical move is using hosted payment gateways like Stripe or PayPal Checkout, which offloads the heavy PCI compliance burden to those providers.
 Don't try to handle raw card data yourself on a shared host.

 How much will hosting actually cost me in year two?

-This is the question everyone should be asking before they sign up.
+This is the question everyone should be asking before signing up.
 Hostinger Business goes from ~$5.99/mo to ~$11.99/mo on renewal.
 SiteGround GrowBig goes from ~$6.69/mo to ~$22.99/mo — the most dramatic jump in this entire list.
 Namecheap Stellar Plus stays around $4.48/mo on renewal.
 Always calculate year-two costs before committing to anything.
-Three years at an intro rate looks cheap; three years at the renewal rate on a premium host can easily hit $600+.
+Three years at intro rates looks cheap; three years at the renewal rate on a premium host can easily hit $600+.

 Can I run WooCommerce on these hosts, or do I need to use Shopify?